Europa League: How to watch, stream, odds, start time, predictions

 Arsenal, Tottenham, Leicester City and Manchester United are all in action in the knockout rounds and all four teams have tough opponents to negotiate and some in neutral venues.
 Spurs and Man United are essentially through after 90 minutes, but Leicester and Arsenal are level with their foes.

-Tottenham will look to book their place in the round of 16 first, on Wednesday, a day ahead of the other second legs.
+Tottenham booked its place in the Round of 16 on Wednesday, a day ahead of the other second legs.

-𝗧𝗘𝗔𝗠 𝗡𝗘𝗪𝗦 ⚪️ Hart, Doherty, Alderweireld, Dier, Davies (C), Sissoko, Winks, Lamela, Dele, Bergwijn, Vinicius.#THFC ⚪️ #COYS pic.twitter.com/CBxNHpEUMb

 Below is a look at predictions, the odds for the games in Round of 32, plus outright winners, and how to watch and follow all of the fixtures in the USA.